polterguy/polterguy.github.io/index.md

 The real power of the backend generator is that it generates code you can edit, with a declarative programming language called Hyperlambda.
 If you need to add business logic to your generated CRUD endpoints, this is easily achieved using Hyper IDE.

-Hyper IDE integrates perfectly with our Machine Learning component, built on top of OpenAI's ChatGPT, allowing you to write your requests in plain English, and have Hyper IDE and ChatGPT automatically generate code for you solving your problem.
+Hyper IDE also integrates perfectly with our Machine Learning component, built on top of OpenAI's ChatGPT, allowing you to write your requests in plain English, and have Hyper IDE and ChatGPT automatically generate code for you solving your problem.